Restaurants in The Liberties (D8)

 the-liberties

-The Fumbally Stables in Dublin 8, the workshop kitchen behind the cafe, monthly pickling classes, sourdough and seasonal vegetable workshops the Liberties has built.
+The Fumbally Stables in Dublin 8, the workshop kitchen behind the cafe, monthly pickling classes, sourdough and seasonal vegetable workshops the Liberties.

 Tip: Pickling on the first Saturday of the month; vinegar-making on the third.
 Classes capped at ten; book ahead.